Multipoint conformal integrals in $D$ dimensions. Part II: Polygons and basis functions: Cross-ratio orbits

 \section{Cross-ratio orbits}

 Let $X = \{x_g: g\in G\}$ be a set of elements parametrized by the symmetric group $G = \cS_p$.
 By construction, the set $X$ forms (the basis of) the regular representation of the symmetric group and, therefore, $|X| = p!$.
 To describe the action of $G$ on $X$ one uses the orbit-stabilizer theorem which says that the set of cosets $G/G_x$ for the stabilizer subgroup $G_x\subset G$ is in one-to-one correspondence with the $G$-orbit $G\cdot x$.
-The length of the orbit is $|G\cdot x| = p!/|G_x|$.
+The orbit length is $|G\cdot x| = p!/|G_x|$.

 Now we apply this standard construction to the cross-ratio functions \eqref{U_W}, where a set $X$ will be identified with functions $U[i_1,..., i_4]$ or $W[j_1,..., j_5]$, while $G$ will be $\cS_4$ or $\cS_5$.
 We will see that cross-ratios for a given set of indices are enumerated by the respective cosets.
-This approach describes all possible cross-ratios which can be built for a given set of (four or five) points in $\RR^D$.
+This approach describes all possible cross-ratios which can be built from four or five points in $\RR^D$.